an0nfunc/ALHP/README.md

 # alhp

 Build script for archlinux instructionset enabled repos.
-All packages are build with -march=<cpu-set> and -O3.
-Some packages will not build with -O3, they will just be provided from the official repos as usual.
+All packages are build with `-march=<cpu-set> -O3`.
+Some packages will fail to build, they will just be provided from the official repos as usual.

 ## Check your system for support

 **Important**: Before you enable any of these repos, check if your system supports x86-64-v3.
 You can do that with `/lib/ld-linux-x86-64.so.2 --help`.
 If you don't check beforehand you might be unable to boot your system anymore and need to downgrade any package that you may have upgraded.

 Example output snippet for a system supporting up to `x86-64-v3`: